iLVL-Key/FFXI/addons/battleplan/readme.md

 This is line 3
 ```
 ### Version History
+**2.3**
+- Added send command.
+When paired with the line command. this allows you to fill out the BP box on your side, then send it to other users once you are finished.
+- Added auto-hide upon zoning or logging out of your character.
+- Added error handling on the font size command.
+- Additional formatting fixes.

 **2.2**
 - Added a tutorial.
 - Added message on first load reminding about `//bp help` and `//bp tutorial`.
 This message only runs the first time the BP is loaded.